fadilla-wahyudi/fadilla-wahyudi.github.io/_posts/2022-02-07-webdev-bootcamp-w4.md

 <br>

 # Project: Building a technical documentation page
 This project was about creating a technical documentation page and I did one on Python pandas.
 There were 15 user stories that the page needed to fulfill, including creating a navigation bar and making it responsive.
+To spice up the navigation menu for the mobile version, I sprinkled in a little bit of JavaScript.
+Not gonna lie, I was racking my brain trying to figure that out.

 <div class="full">
   <p class="codepen" data-height="600" data-default-tab="result" data-slug-hash="mdqPKYr" data-user="fadilla-wahyudi" style="height: 300px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;">